 For some years I used both my own photos and those sourced from appropriated images, architectural models, renderings, and images captured from video.
 Since the '70s, many artists have used photography in a method at odds with Modernist ideas of authenticity and singularity.
 Artists from the " Pictures Generation" saw borrowing an image as visual recycling.

-In a catalogue for a 2011 retrospective, critic Janet Koplos says, “If one were to attempt an interpretation of this body of work, enclosure and protection are surely among the possible motives, Borstein stands in these places; she experiences them as geometry and color, the useful elements of art.
-But here interest in light as well as color, in space as well as plane gives each setting breathing room.
-I'm reminded of Tadao Ando's early architecture, with its empty concrete courtyards in which sun, rain and wind mark the presence of nature.
+Critic Janet Koplos said of my paintings in 2011, "If one were to attempt an interpretation of this body of work, enclosure and protection are surely among the possible motives.
+Borstein stands in these places; she experiences them as geometry and color, the useful elements of art.
+But her interest in light as well as color, in space as well as plane gives each setting breathing room.
+I'm reminded of Tadeo Ando's early architecture, with its empty concrete courtyards in which sun, rain and wind mark the presence of nature.
 Borstein captures the same clarity and heightening of the senses in her paintings."

-In 2007 on an extended trip to Japan, I had the opportunity to experience Ando’s architecture firsthand on the island of Naoshima where I both lived and worked in buildings he designed.
-In the paintings I made after this trip I presented iconic spaces in two dimensions showing them independent of their function.
-They became visual metaphors for the actual spaces.
-I was not a recorder of the world, yet I still dealt with the intrinsic elements of architecture, space, form, light and color.
+I experienced Ando's architecture firsthand during an extended trip to Japan in 2007, when I lived and worked in buildings he designed on the island of Naoshima.
+I presented his iconic spaces such as Rokko and the Green Wall, independent of their function.
+I am not a recorder of the world, yet I still dealt with the intrinsic elements of architecture: space, form, light, and color.